MikaelMayer/StringSolver/README.md

    c.add("credits##.pdf -> 03credits.pdf")

    /* Prints:
-	* a 2-digit number incrementing starting at 1 continuing the numbers
+	* a 2-digit counter incrementing starting at 1
-	* of previous first output until [the end of the first number]
-	* + the first input until [the end of the first lowercase word]
+	* + the first input until the end of the first lowercase word
-	* + the first input starting at [the first '.']
+	* + the first input starting at the first '.'
 	*/
    println(Printer(c.solve().get))